SANDAG/ABM-Reporting/README.md

 ### fed_rtp_20

 All Excel, Python, and SQL objects necessary to output reporting metrics for the Federal 2020 Regional Transportation Plan are included in this repository.
-These include SQL objects at **sql\fed_rtp_20** that are built to the ABM general reporting database, Python scripts and the environment necessary to run them at **python\fed_rtp_20**, and an Excel template populated by a Python script at **resources\fed_rtp_20**.
+These include SQL objects at **sql\fed_rtp_20** that are built to the ABM general reporting database, Python scripts and the environment necessary to run them at **python\fed_rtp_20**, and an Excel template populated by a Python script at **resources\fed_rtp_20\templates**.

+### sensitivity

+All Excel, Python, and SQL objects necessary to output reporting metrics for sensitivity testing are included in this repository.
+These include SQL objects at **sql\sensitivity** that are built to the ABM general reporting database, Python scripts and the environment necessary to run them at **python\sensitivity**, and two Excel templates populated by a Python script at **resources\sensitivity\templates**.

 ### report